totekuh/shellcrafter/README.md

 - `keyst-api`: A shellcode generator using the Keystone Engine to assemble assembly instructions into shellcode.
 - `compute-hashes-from-function-name`: Computes the hash for a given function name using the ROR operation.
 - `ascii-to-push`: Converts an ASCII string to a series of x86 PUSH instructions that represent the given string as hexadecimal values.
+- `find-gadgets`: Searches for clean, categorized gadgets from a given list of files.

 To get help on how to use each utility, run the corresponding command with the `-h` or `--help` flag: